GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 `Variant` is a generic type that can hold any type Godot supports.
 That's why we have to explicitly write variable types when dealing with these functions: `var text: String = arr.pop_back()`.

-You'll get this issue with all built-in methods that return the engine's `Variant` type.
+You'll face this issue with all built-in methods that return the engine's `Variant` type.

 ## Avoid `null` references